MEDICAL ANTIQUES ARCHIVES

 _______________________________________

 An antique phrenology bust of the Lorenzo N. Fowler type.
 The Old Hall Porcelain Works mark indicates that this Staffordshire ceramic dates to between 1891 and 1902.
-This is the first 19th century Fowler bust that this dealer has seen with a maker's stamp, and none is listed in the Wellcome medical collection as catalogue by Crellin.
+This is the first 19th century Fowler bust that this dealer has seen with a maker's stamp, and none is listed in the Wellcome medical collection as catalogued by Crellin.

 _____________________________________________________